Catappult/appcoins-sdk-unity-package/README.md

 After that you can run and you have successfully integrate the Appcoins SDK on your Unity App through Package Manager.

+<br /><br />
-** ADDITIONAL NOTES
+### **ADDITIONAL NOTES
+> [!NOTE]
-This is a demo project to test integration, you should perform consumption after purchase of the item The SKUs can be set on the AptoPurchaseManager SKU (Inspector of MainCamera - Game Object) or through AptoPurchaseManager Script accessing your backend and setting the string
+> This is a demo project to test integration, you should perform consumption after purchase of the item<br />
+> The SKUs can be set on the AptoPurchaseManager SKU (Inspector of MainCamera - Game Object) or through AptoPurchaseManager Script accessing your backend and setting the string<br />
-You also can dinamically atribute the SKU para of the button and pass the SKU once calling the StartPurchase
+> You also can dinamically atribute the SKU para of the button and pass the SKU once calling the StartPurchase